8 Snacks Inspired by Japanese Street Foods

 At Bokksu, we sell three different snacks influenced by ramen.
 The halloween-themed Baby Star Ramen Sticks and the Men Zakuzaku Ramen Sticks were both featured in our October 2019 Haunted Harvest box.
 Koikeya Minit's Potato Sticks were made in partnership with Nissin Instant Ramen and was featured in our June 2019 Traditional Flavors of Japan box.
 All three of these delicious snacks pack the taste of authentic ramen into a dried noodle package.

 A close cousin of ramen, Yakisoba translates to “fried buckwheat noodles.”
 While very popular in Japan, it did not originate there.
 The Chinese have been making buckwheat noodles since 10,000 B.C., and they first appeared in Japan around the eighth century.
 Yakisoba established itself as a yatai staple in the twentieth century and is still enjoyed very regularly across the country today.

 Yakisoba is loved for its versatility, as it can be enjoyed as a meal or side dish.
-Many add meat and vegetables to a yakisoba base to create a healthy meal, while others stuff it into a hot-dog style bun and enjoy it as a sandwich.
+Many add meat, vegetables, soy sauce, and green onion to a yakisoba base to create a healthy meal, while others stuff it into a hot-dog style bun and enjoy it as a sandwich.

 This delicious street food was the main influence for our Baby Star Yakisoba.
 These treats recreate the authentic festival yakisoba flavor and can be enjoyed in a variety of ways.
 Enjoy them alone or garnish them with green seaweed or pickled ginger for a delectable treat.